stinkyink/book-publishing-guide/chapter2.markdown

 We all know it happens, and the downloading issue that is so prevalent in the music and film industry applies to any digital asset.
-Digital books can be shared with others relatively easily via email or free ftp sites, and can obviously reach levels that the typical lending of a printed book to a friend never could.
+Digital books can be shared with others relatively easily via email or free ftp sites, and can obviously reach levels that the typical lend-a-book-to-a-friend never could.

 ####Pricing